UrbanPi/train-ticket/README.md

 >
 > fault reproduce manually step:
 >
-> 1. Click [Flow One - Ticket Reserve] and Log in
+> 1. Log in
-> 2. Click [Flow Three - Consign & Voucher]  and click [Refresh Orders] of [Step1:- View My Orders]
+> 2. Change the [Terminal] Place to Tai Yuan in the [Ticket Booking] step
-> 3. Select one order and click its [Print Voucher] button
+> 3. Select a date and the Train Type select [All], Click [Search]
+> 4. There will be two searching results, click the [Booking] button of the first row whose Trip Id is [Z1234]
-> 4. You will get the "Timeout" alert
+> 5. You will get the alert which says "Cannot read property '0' of null"

 ### Notes
-Works as described.
-After step four, none of the links on the website work anymore.
-To get back one has to use the back button of the browser.
-(Tried out on Firefox and Edge)
+Works as described, the displayed error message ist *result.trainFoodList is null*.
+In the other branches, where this error is not implemented, a different error message is displayed (something like: *Could not find tripId*)

+This error only affects the selection of food meals ordered/consumed on the train.
+Ordering food at a station is still valid.

+Trains where the injected fault can be observed: ZhiDa, TeKuai